Martin-Ondricha/SpringBootRestApiProject/README.md

 ## Getting Started

-To run this project locally, make sure you have Java(SpringBoot), Maven, and PostgreSQL installed.
+To run this project locally, make sure you have Java(SpringBoot) with your preferred IDE for Java development, Maven, and PostgreSQL installed.
 ###  Recommended dependencies
  Ensure the following dependencies are included in your project:
  - Lombok